FREE SHIPPING on orders of $85 or more

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Schmid were

-Schmid Settlers in the United States in the 18th Century
+Schmid Settlers in United States in the 18th Century

-Schmid Settlers in the United States in the 19th Century
+Schmid Settlers in United States in the 19th Century

 The Schmid Family Crest was acquired from the Houseofnames.com archives.
 The Schmid Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.